motapinto/java-minus-compiler/README.md

 ## Task Distribution

 The development of the project was done in a collaborative manner using platforms such as Discord and VSCode live share.
-There was constant interchanging in tasks and the code many times was implemented in a pair-programming environment and constant discussions about algorithms efficiency, data structures where all members participated.
+There was constant interchanging in tasks, and the code many times was implemented in a pair-programming environment and constant discussions about algorithms efficiency, data structures where all members participated.

 ## Pros